Pickup (music technology): Humbuckers

 A humbucking pickup is composed of two coils, with each coil wound reverse to the other.
 Each set of six magnetic poles is also opposite in polarity.
 Since ambient hum from electrical devices reaches the coils as common-mode noise, it induces an equal voltage in each coil, but 180 degrees out of phase between the two voltages.
 These effectively cancel each other, while the signal from the guitar string is doubled.

 When wired in series, as is most common, the overall inductance of the pickup is increased, which lowers its resonance frequency and attenuates the higher frequencies, giving a less trebly tone (i.e., "fatter") than either of the two component single-coil pickups would give alone.

 An alternative wiring places the coils in buck parallel, which has a more neutral effect on resonant frequency.
 This pickup wiring is rare, as guitarists have come to expect that humbucking pickups 'have a sound', and are not so neutral.
 On fine jazz guitars, the parallel wiring produces significantly cleaner sound, as the lowered source impedance drives capacitive cable with lower high frequency attenuation.
+It is not uncommon for instruments aimed at rock players to have series/parallel switching between the two configurations.

 A side-by-side humbucking pickup senses a wider section of each string than a single-coil pickup.
 By picking up a larger portion of the vibrating string, more lower harmonics are present in the signal produced by the pickup in relation to high harmonics, resulting in a "fatter" tone.
 Humbucking pickups in the narrow form factor of a single coil, designed to replace single-coil pickups, have the narrower aperture resembling that of a single coil pickup.
 Some models of these single-coil-replacement humbuckers produce more authentic resemblances to classic single-coil tones than full-size humbucking pickups of a similar inductance.

 Notation

 Most electric guitars have two or three magnetic pickups.
-A combination of pickups is called a pickup configuration, usually notated by writing out the pickup types in order from bridge pickup through mid pickup(s) to neck pickup, using “S” for single-coil and “H” for humbucker.
+A combination of pickups is called a pickup configuration, usually notated by writing out the pickup types in order from bridge pickup through mid pickup(s) to neck pickup, using "S" for single-coil and "H" for humbucker.
 Typically the bridge pickup is known as the lead pickup, and the neck pickup is known as the rhythm pickup.